 This post is dedicated to all you new bloggers out there.
 Good for you for dreaming, creating and now getting in that hustle!
-I, like you, am in the trenches of this, so I’m going to share 5 Blogging Mistakes I Made That You Don’t Have To.
+I, like you, am in the trenches of this, so I’m going to share 5 Blogging Mistakes I Made That Cost Me some serious time and money.

-In the name of support and encouragement for you fellow bloggers, sharing these 5 Blogging Mistakes I made that you don’t have to will hopefully save you some serious time and money!
+In the name of support and encouragement for you fellow bloggers, sharing these 5 Blogging Mistakes I made that cost me will hopefully save you from losing time and money!

 This article contains affiliate links.
 Read our disclosure.

-5 Blogging Mistakes I Made That You Don’t Have To
+5 Blogging Mistakes I Made That Cost Me

 I’m no computer genius, and I’m not a marketing tycoon with more degrees than a thermometer.